 These contracts may include multiple performance obligations as they are not highly integrated.
 Hence, the transaction price will be allocated to each performance obligation based on the standalone selling price.

-- n) Revenue and other income (Cont'd.) - ii) Contract revenue (Cont'd.)
+- n) Revenue and other income (continued) - ii) Contract revenue (continued)

 Where the contracts are highly integrated, they are recognised as a single performance obligation.
 Revenue is recognised progressively based on the progress towards complete satisfaction of the performance obligation.